 …and this text beside a tank of jellyfish, whose rhythmic tone matches that of the specimens it interprets:

-Both these pieces of interpretation use language that helps people visualise and act out how creatures behave underwater.
+These interpretation pieces use language that helps people visualise and act out how creatures behave underwater.
 They also provoke visitors to consider what life might be like for them if they lived in an underwater world.

-The Royston and Shedd examples show how tone can entertain and inform visitors who have already arrived, but tone of voice can also inspire people to visit in the first place, as the following example from London’s Natural History Museum (NHM) shows.
+The Royston and Shedd examples show how tone can entertain and inform visitors who have already arrived.
+Still, tone of voice can also inspire people to visit in the first place, as the following example from London’s Natural History Museum shows.

 Using tone of voice to inspire museum visits